 The Whispering Forest has been central to several pivotal events:

-• The Cataclysm: Elven accounts claim a ritual conducted in the forest went catastrophically wrong, contributing to the disaster that created the Great Rift.
+• The Cataclysm: Elven accounts claim a ritual conducted in the forest went catastrophically wrong, contributing to the disaster that created the Great-Rift.
 The elves have never fully accepted this responsibility.

-• The Mage Conclave: During the First Empire, elven representatives traveled from the forest to participate in the formalization of the Seven Schools of Magic.
+• The Mage-Conclave: During the First-Empire, elven representatives traveled from the forest to participate in the formalization of the Seven Schools of Magic.

-• The Border Conflicts: The forest’s western edge has been a recurring flashpoint with the Kingdom of Valoria, as human settlers push into elven territory.
+• The Border Conflicts: The forest’s western edge has been a recurring flashpoint with the Kingdom-Of-Valoria, as human settlers push into elven territory.

 Current Situation

-• The forest remains politically independent, governed by the Circle of Elders
+• The forest remains politically independent, governed by the Circle-Of-Elders

 • Elven isolationism has softened slightly, with limited trade conducted at designated border posts